Updated: Aug 26

 Whether the employee is hired for full time or part-time, permanent or casual basis;

 Employment conditions of the employee including leave and other entitlements.

-2. What are your basic-rights and entitlements of an employee?
+2. What are your basic rights and entitlements as an employee?

 minimum rates of pay

 In Victoria, The Occupational Health and Safety Act, 2004 entitles all employees to three fundamental rights: